Indirect grilling: Plank cooking

 Plank cooking, also referred to as planking, is the technique of roasting or baking food, usually fish or meat, on wooden planks.
 Several cultures around the world did this in their pre-modern traditional cuisine.
 The Finnish dish loimulohi ("blazing salmon") is an example of this, while in North America the Northwest Coast Indians used predominantly Western Red Cedar planks to cook Pacific species of salmon.

 Planks can be put directly over open flames, or stood on edge and faced towards the flames (the Finnish method), either method infuses the food with the natural oils and moisture found in the woods adding flavor.

 Since the 1990s professional chefs in North America have experimented with expanding the list of foods prepared on planks beyond salmon and wild meats, to also include a variety of meats, poultry, vegetables, cheese, fruits and even pizza.
 For years, restaurants have kept the tradition alive by serving salmon cooked on planks.
 But more recently, as pre-cut boards have become widely available, chefs and home cooks across the continent have been experimenting with cooking on planks.

 Besides roasting over an open flame, planking can also be used in an oven, for breads and pastries as well as savoury dishes.

-Plank cooking has been the subject of parody.

-Canadian TV chef Ted Reader is a noted proponent of plank cooking.